openvm-org/openvm/book/src/writing-apps/overview.md

 ## End-to-end EVM Proof Generation and Verification

-The process above details the workflow necessary to build, prove, and verify a guets program at the application level.
+The process above details the workflow necessary to build, prove, and verify a guest program at the application level.
 However, to generate the end-to-end EVM proof, you need to (a) setup the aggregation proving key and verifier contract and (b) generate/verify the proof at the EVM level.

 To do (a), you need to run the following command.
 If you've run it previously on your machine, there is no need to do so again.
-This will write files necessary to EVM proving in `~/.openvm/`.
+This will write files necessary for EVM proving in `~/.openvm/`.
 ```bash
 cargo openvm setup
 ```
+> ⚠️ **WARNING**
-**WARNING**: This command requires very large amounts of computation and memory (~200 GB).
+> This command requires very large amounts of computation and memory (~200 GB).

 To do (b), you simply need to replace `app` in `cargo openvm prove` and `cargo openvm verify` as such: